Frederick Trump: Immigration to the United States

 In 1885, at age 16, Trump immigrated via Bremen, Germany, to the United States aboard the steamship Eider, departing on October 7 and arriving at the Castle Garden Immigrant Landing Depot in New York City on October 19.
-As he had not yet served the mandatory military duty of two years in the Kingdom of Bavaria, this immigration was illegal under Bavarian law.
+As he had not yet served the mandatory military duty of two years in the Kingdom of Bavaria, this emigration was illegal under Bavarian law.
 U.S. immigration records list his name as "Friedr.
 Trumpf" and his occupation as "none".
 He moved in with his older sister Katharina – who had immigrated in 1883 – and her husband Fred Schuster, also from Kallstadt.
 Only a few hours after arriving, he met a German-speaking barber who was looking for an employee, and began working the following day.
 He worked as a barber for six years.
 Trump lived with his relatives on the Lower East Side of Manhattan in a neighborhood with many Palatine German immigrants, at 76 Forsyth Street.
 Due to the cost of operating at 76 Forsyth Street getting expensive, they later moved to 606 East 17th Street and to 2012 2nd Avenue.

 In 1891, Trump moved to Seattle, in the newly admitted U.S. state of Washington.
 With his life savings of several hundred dollars, he bought the Poodle Dog, which he renamed the Dairy Restaurant, and supplied it with new tables, chairs, and a range.
 Located at 208 Washington Street, the Dairy Restaurant was in the middle of Seattle's Pioneer Square; Washington Street was nicknamed "the Line" and included an assortment of saloons, casinos, and brothels.
-Biographer Gwenda Blair called it "a hotbed of sex, booze, and money, [it] was the indisputable center of the action in Seattle."
+Biographer Gwenda Blair called it "a hotbed of sex, booze, and money, was the indisputable center of the action in Seattle."
 The restaurant served food and liquor and was advertised to include "Rooms for Ladies", a common euphemism for prostitution.
 In 1892, Trump became a U.S. citizen and voted in Washington's first presidential election.
 He lived in Seattle until early 1893.